geo-di-lab/emerge-lessons/_build/html/_sources/intro.md

 # Welcome to EMERGE

-EMERGE aims to Engage Communities in Environmental Research and Geospatial Education.
-It is a statewide initiative that helps libraries, educators, and individuals across Florida engage in public health and environmental science using real-world data tools and citizen science.
+Environmental Monitoring through Education, Research & Geospatial Engagement (EMERGE) is a statewide initiative that helps libraries, educators, and individuals across Florida engage in public health and environmental science using real-world data tools and citizen science.

 Through mobile tools like GLOBE Observer, participants help monitor mosquito breeding sites, classify land cover, and contribute data to global scientific efforts.